AequilibraE/qaequilibrae/docs/source/SiouxFalls.rst

     :align: center
     :alt: apply_gravity_configure_model

-To run the procedure, simply queue the job (and select the output wile with the screen that will open) and press *Run jobs*.
+To run the procedure, simply queue the job (and select the output while with the screen that will open) and press *Run jobs*.

 .. image:: images/apply_gravity_queue_model.png